10 Benefits of Eating Organic

 It’s difficult to find a grocery store nowadays that doesn’t have an organic produce section.
 This is because the organic food industry is booming.
 The Organic Trade Association says Americans now spend 47 billion dollars a year on organic food.
 That’s a 3.7 billion dollar increase from the previous year and there are no signs of it slowing down.

 While your wallet may cringe at the price tag attached to your organic food, your heart will thank you!
-The benefits of eating organic health food drastically outweigh the extra costs not only to your body but the planet as well.
+The benefits of organic catering and eating drastically outweigh the slight difference in the cost of organic catering.

 Here are the top ten benefits of eating organic foods: